leobeosab/RyanWise.Me/jekyll/about/index.md

 ---
 layout: page
 title: About Ryan
-tags: [about, Jekyll, theme, moon]
+tags: [about, Jekyll, theme]
 date: 2017-02-02
 comments: false
 ---

-I am a strong developer working for a multimedia production company in Holland, Michigan.
-Most of my work is full-stack web development but I do occasionally get tasked with Python or C projects.
-This blog is about all of the neat and interesting things I'd like to record and share with others.
+I am a strong full-stack and mobile software engineer, currently working at BluJay Solutions in Holland, Michigan.
+I write enterprise Java in my 9 - 5 and I do side projects in any technologies I'm interested in as side projects or with freelance gigs.
+Not all of my interests include programming.
+I'm very passionate about cars, motorcycles and motorsports.
+I enjoy working on projects cars, bikes and competing in race / drift events.